aksharahegde/pahachaan/content/index.md

 ---
-title: 'Fullstack Engineer'
+title: Fullstack Engineer
-description: 'Explore the work of a skilled fullstack developer.
+description: Explore the work of a skilled fullstack developer.
 View a diverse range of projects showcasing expertise in front-end, back-end, and database development.
-Discover how this developer can bring your ideas to life with clean code, intuitive design, and seamless functionality'
+Discover how this developer can bring your ideas to life with clean code, intuitive design, and seamless functionality
 ---

 # Akshara Hegde

 ### Full Stack Engineer and Opensource Contributor

-::contact{:items='[{"name": "i-simple-icons-github", "url": "https://git.new/pahachaan"}, {"name": "i-simple-icons-linkedin", "url": "https://linkedin.com/in/aksharadt"}, {"name": "i-simple-icons-x", "url": "https://x.com/akshara_dev"}, {"name": "i-simple-icons-minutemailer", "url": "mailto:akshara.dt@gmail.com"}, {"name": "i-solar-calendar-date-bold", "url": "https://cal.com/aksharahegde"}]'}
+::contact
 ::

 ::page-content